rediscookbook/rediscookbook/recipes/store_ruby_objects/recipe.md

     >> JSON.parse redis.get("event:#{id}")
     => {"name" => "Redis Meetup"}

-Yet another approach with recent versions of Redis, is to use the new Hash datatype:
+Yet another approach, available in recent versions of Redis, is to use the new Hash datatype:

     >> id = redis.incr "event"
     => 3